OUIsolutions/LuaFluidJson/README.md

 ### Installation
-The instalation doesnt require lua rocks or any package manager, just download the [download link](aaa) into your project and copy in the root of your main,and you can start using
+The instalation doesnt require lua rocks or any package manager, just download the [Lib Package](https://github.com/OUIsolutions/LuaFluidJson/releases/download/v0.50/luaFluidJson.zip) into your project and copy in the root of your main,and you can start using

 ### Dumping Json file
 these code dumps the following struct into a json file